twakjira/HAI-CONCise-UHPC/README.md

 You can run the HAI-CONCise-UHPC application by executing the following command:

+Make sure to replace `your_script_name.py` with the actual name of your Python script.

 ## Using the Application

 HAI-CONCise-UHPC offers a user-friendly interface for predicting the stress-strain response of confined UHPC specimens.
 Here's how to use the application effectively: